plamenpetrov/crm/README.md

 * Manage projects
 * Export data to excel and pdf

-In process of development are used many of futures of Laravel Framework like:
+In the process of development are used many of features of Laravel Framework like:
 * Dependecy injection
 * Method injection
 * Facades